openservicemesh/osm/docs/INGRESS.md

 - Specify the backend protocol as HTTPS using the annotation `nginx.ingress.kubernetes.io/backend-protocol: "HTTPS"`.
 - Specify the hostname of the service using the annotation `nginx.ingress.kubernetes.io/configuration-snippet`.
 - Specify the secret corresponding to the root certificate using the annotation `nginx.ingress.kubernetes.io/proxy-ssl-secret`.
+- Specify the passing of TLS Server Name Indication (SNI) to proxied HTTPS backends using the annotation `nginx.ingress.kubernetes.io/proxy-ssl-server-name`.
+This is optional.
 - Enable SSL verification of backend service using the annotation `nginx.ingress.kubernetes.io/proxy-ssl-verify`.

 The host defined by `spec.rules.host` field is optional.